GuntherRoskams/salesforce-utilities/force-app/main/default/classes/TestFactory/README.md

 #TestFactory Framework
+## License
+See MIT License in root folder

 ## Description
 The code in this directory provides you a framework to create testdata for Unit tests in Apex (Salesforce.com).
 You can create testdata from each standard object and custom object that you need in your unit tests.